mHijuxS/mhijuxs.github.io/_posts/2025-04-24-hackthebox-forest.md

 - `-just-dc-user Administrator` : This flag specifies that we want to dump the NTDS.DIT secrets only for the user Administrator.
 {: .prompt-info}

-With the `Administrator`'s NTLM hash, we can now authenticate to the SMB share using the `evil-winrm` command and we now have a full Domain Admin access to the machine.
+With the `Administrator`'s NTLM hash, we can now authenticate to the WinRM service using the `evil-winrm` command and we now have a full Domain Admin access to the machine.

 ```powershell